francescomarins/CV-Project/README.md

 # CV-Project

-The idea is to use Mathematical Mortphology to implement a maze solver.
+The idea is to use Mathematical Morphology to implement a maze solver.

 PRE-REQUISITES:

   * Library:
-    - OpenCV installed in own computer
+    - OpenCV installed in your own computer

   * Image:
-   - The maze has to be composed by ONLY 2 walls
+   - The maze must be composed by ONLY 2 walls
-   - The maze has to have 1 entrance and 1 exit only
+   - The maze must have 1 entrance and 1 exit only
-   - The maze can be rotates as preference, the program is orientation-indipendent
+   - The maze can be rotated as preferred, the program is orientation-indipendent

 ## HOW TO RUN

- - step 1: Clone the repositore with gitClone or download the folder from this page
+ - step 1: Clone the repository with "git clone" or download the folder from this page
- - step 2: Compile the program with a c++ compiler (Ubuntu: `g++ mazeSolver.cpp -o test -std=c++11 $(pkg-config --cflags --libs opencv)`)
+ - step 2: Compile the program with a c++ compiler (Ubuntu: `g++ mazeSolver.cpp -o mazeSolver -std=c++11 $(pkg-config --cflags --libs opencv)`)
  - step 3: Run the program specifing the image source and the modality.
 The modality indicates how large must be the element size depending on the original image.
-So the suggestion is to test the program using both 1 and 2 modality and choose the better result. ./test ImgSRC modality(1 or 2).
-(Ubuntu: `./test test6.png 1`)
+So the suggestion is to test the program using both 1 and 2 modality and choose the best result. ./mazeSolver ImgSRC modality(1 or 2).
+(Ubuntu: `./mazeSolver test6.png 1`)